theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-3.md

 {{ end }}
 ```

 It is not ideal!
-There is a underated Hugo function called [apply](https://gohugo.io/functions/apply/#readout) we can use instead.
+There is an underated Hugo function called [apply](https://gohugo.io/functions/apply/#readout) we can use instead.
 It takes as first argument a slice and as second the "function" to apply.
 All subsequent arguments are passed to the applied function.

 For example we could do: